Marrying Online and Offline Channels in Your Customer Experience Strategy

 With the advent of multichannel marketing, many companies are coming to realize that their data isn’t telling them the whole story.
 While this may be attributed to incomplete analytics, in reality this is often a reflection of the fact that many marketers are not only working from siloed data sources, but also lack integration between their online and offline data – neglecting the influence of their offline ones.

-But, why should this be a priority for marketers?
-Aren’t most brands doing perfectly well only attributing their online presence?
+Why should this be a priority for marketers?

 If you view a marketing campaign as a closed circuit where online data only influence digital initiatives, then yes - most marketers are probably doing a great job understanding their campaign influence.
 However, once you acknowledge that these marketing programs are best viewed in a holistic manner, then you begin to realize that those marketers who are only attributing their online presence have a very limited view of their campaign results.